smansker/asp.net-core-playground/exercises/exercise2.md

 ```
 Here, we've identified that we wish to use the Web SDK, and have linked a new package.
 This package is referred to as a Meta-Package, and contains a core set of asp.net core functionality.
 This meta package is different from standard NuGet packages, and is not deployed or distributed with the application.
 Instead, it is part of the ASP.NET Core runtime environment, which must be installed on target machines.
 For more information on Meta-Packages, go [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/metapackage-app?view=aspnetcore-2.1).

+Because we started with a Console application, we will need to run ```dotnet restore``` in the project folder, so it can correctly build the nuget files to prepare it for asp.net core.

 Next, we need to define the startup class, and initialize our host settings, in the main Program file:

 ```cs